 Do not cause anyone to stumble, whether Jews, Greeks, or the church of God.
 (1 Corinthians 10:32 NIV)

 - Jews – God’s chosen people

 - Gentiles or Nations – those without a relationship with God

 - Church – the entire body of Christ, literally translated “called out ones”

 Not all verses are about you as a Christian, but all Christians can learn from every word recorded.
-We must however know, about whom the verses are talking so we can know how to apply it to our lives.
+However, we must know about whom the verses are addressing so we can know how they can be applied to our own lives.

 To hear more from God and to realize when we are hearing from Him, it is vital that we increase our knowledge.
 God isn’t the only voice you may hear when you are looking for more information.
-There are three sources that can bring us knowledge:
+In addition to God there are two other sources that can bring us knowledge: